 Student Senate debates policy and financial decisions weekly, on Wednesdays at 7:00pm in the Dusty Miller Room, EMU 107.
 All students, faculty, and staff are welcome to attend senate hearings, and time is set aside at each meeting for individuals from these constituencies to address the senate.

-The Athletics and Contracts Finance Committee (ACFC) recommends the appropriation of Incidental Fees for contracted service providers.
-Eight services are included in ACFC’s portfolio, including LTD Transit Passes for Students, Student Legal Services, Athletic Tickets for Students, and Child Care Services at Spencer View Housing.
+The Contracts Finance Committee (CFC) recommends the appropriation of Incidental Fees for contracted service providers.
+Some of the services included in CFC’s portfolio, include LTD Transit Passes for Students, Student Legal Services, and Child Care Services at Spencer View Housing.
+For more information please see our Resources page.

 The Departments Finance Committee (DFC) recommends the appropriation of Incidental Fees for department-based programs of the university.
 Currently, 17 department-based programs are funded by DFC, such as Mills International Center, Duck Rides, Student Government Engagement and Success, Student Conflict Resolution Services, the UO Zero Waste Program, and the Women’s Center.